Construct Validity | Definition, Types, & Examples

 When participants hold expectations about the study, their behaviors and responses are sometimes influenced by their own biases.
 This can threaten your construct validity because you may not be able to accurately measure what you’re interested in.

 You can mitigate subject bias by using masking (blinding) to hide the true purpose of the study from participants.
-By giving them a cover story for your study, you can lower the effect of subject bias on your results.
+By giving them a cover story for your study, you can lower the effect of subject bias on your results, as well as prevent them guessing the point of your research, which can lead to demand characteristics, social desirability bias, and a Hawthorne effect.

 Frequently asked questions about construct validity